 Your new hearing instruments are customized to your hearing loss and lifestyle.
 Your hearing professional can make changes to the instruments to match your needs.
-They will make note of these changes in this manual.
-Look for boxes like the one below where your hearing professional can make note of the customized settings for your instruments.
+He or she will make note of these changes in boxes like the one shown below.